determined-ai/determined/docs/model-dev-guide/api-guides/apis-howto/api-pytorch-ug.rst

 Profiling
 =========

-When training on cluster, the Determined system metrics profiler can be enabled by passing in an additional parameter to the ``fit()`` call:
+When training on cluster, you can enable the system metrics profiler by adding a parameter to your ``fit()`` call:

 .. code:: diff